KingoftheHomeless/BlueSealRebalance/Readme.md

 and keep it in your hand, to benefit from it: you have to work to even start getting the dice rolls going.
-Lets take a Pair strategy as an example: in order to maximize value, you'd need to draw into the blue seal with the two discards you're given and then play all 4 pairs without winning. _This is not trivial_, and even in this best case the expected value is still only slightly more than one Mercury, and there's a 30% chance to not get one at all.
-If you only manage to play, say, two pairs, then the expected value is only 57% of a Mercury instead.
+Lets take a Pair strategy as an example: in order to maximize value, you'd need to draw into the blue seal with the two discards you're given and then play all 4 pairs without prematurely winning. _This is not trivial_, and even in this best case the expected value is still only slightly more than one Mercury, and there's a 30% chance to not get one at all.
+If you only manage to play, say, two Pairs with the blue seal in hand, then the expected value is only 57% of a Mercury instead.
 Compare that to vanilla blue seal, where the only thing that matters is that you have it when you play your winning hand, and you are guaranteed the Mercury.

-With big-hand strategies, the math becomes much more favorable, and with single 5-card poker hand you have a 70% chance to get the planet card for it.
-You'd think this would be broken, but it's actually still somewhat weaker than vanilla blue seal; big hands are difficult to find and play multiple of in a single round, especially as once you've a good enough setup to win the early blinds you're very likely going to win from the first one you play.
+With big-hand strategies, the math becomes much more favorable, and with a single 5-card poker hand you have a 70% chance to get the planet card for it.
+You'd think this would be broken, but it's actually still somewhat weaker than vanilla blue seal; big hands are difficult to find and play multiple of in a single round, especially as once you've a good enough setup to win the early blinds you're very likely going to win from the first big hand you play.

 ### Hold on, you can sell the planet card from any trash hands you play when digging.
 Isn't that too good?